zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### The Fragmented Landscape Before MLIR

 Before MLIR emerged in 2019, the machine learning compiler landscape was particularly fragmented.
-Each major framework built its own complete compilation stack:
+Each major framework built its own complete compilation stack.

-**TensorFlow** used GraphDef as its internal representation:
-- Custom graph IR with fixed operation vocabulary
-- Limited extensibility for new operations
-- Separate optimization passes reimplemented from scratch
-- Difficult to integrate with other frameworks

-**PyTorch** developed TorchScript:
-- Python-like IR for model serialization
-- Ad-hoc optimization strategies
-- Separate lowering paths for different backends
-- Minimal code sharing with other frameworks

-**XLA** (Accelerated Linear Algebra) had HLO (High-Level Optimizer):
-- Fixed set of high-level operations
-- Good for specific use cases but limited extensibility
-- Another isolated compilation stack
-- Complex integration with frameworks

-Each system reimplemented similar transformations:
-- Operator fusion (combining operations to reduce memory traffic)
-- Layout optimization (choosing memory layouts for efficiency)
-- Device-specific lowering (generating code for GPU, TPU, etc.)
-- Shape inference and propagation

-This fragmentation meant:
-- Thousands of person-hours duplicated across teams
-- Innovations in one framework couldn't easily transfer to others
-- Each new hardware target required custom integration with every framework
-- Compiler optimizations had to be reimplemented for each IR
+**TensorFlow** used GraphDef as its internal representation.
+This custom graph IR had a fixed operation vocabulary, which limited extensibility when researchers wanted to add new operations.
+TensorFlow implemented its own optimization passes from scratch, duplicating work done elsewhere.
+The system's architecture made it difficult to integrate with other frameworks—TensorFlow operations couldn't easily interoperate with other IRs.

+**PyTorch** developed TorchScript, a Python-like IR for model serialization.
+While this made PyTorch models portable, the optimization strategies were ad-hoc rather than systematic.
+Different backends (CPU, CUDA, mobile) required separate lowering paths, each implemented independently.
+The framework shared minimal code with other projects, meaning optimizations developed for PyTorch couldn't benefit other frameworks.

+**XLA** (Accelerated Linear Algebra) had HLO (High-Level Optimizer), which worked well for specific use cases but offered limited extensibility.
+Google developed HLO primarily for TPUs, and adapting it to new operations or hardware required deep system modifications.
+Like TensorFlow and PyTorch, XLA represented another isolated compilation stack with complex integration challenges.

+Each system reimplemented similar transformations.
+Operator fusion (combining operations to reduce memory traffic) appeared in all three frameworks but with different implementations.
+Layout optimization (choosing memory layouts for efficiency) was solved independently multiple times.
+Device-specific lowering (generating code for GPU, TPU, etc.) required separate implementations in each framework.
+Shape inference and propagation—determining tensor shapes throughout the graph—was duplicated across all systems.

+This fragmentation imposed significant costs.
+Thousands of person-hours were duplicated across teams solving identical problems.
+Innovations in one framework couldn't easily transfer to others—a clever optimization in TensorFlow couldn't be ported to PyTorch without substantial reengineering.
+Each new hardware target required custom integration with every framework, multiplying the integration burden.
+Compiler optimizations had to be reimplemented for each IR, wasting engineering effort that could have been spent on novel research.

 Google created MLIR to unify this ecosystem.
-By providing:
-1. **Extensible dialects** - each framework can define its own operations
-2. **Shared infrastructure** - reusable passes, type system, optimization framework
-3. **Interoperability** - different dialects can coexist and transform between each other
-4. **Progressive lowering** - systematic path from high-level to hardware-specific code

-Today, the ecosystem has consolidated around MLIR:
-- **TensorFlow** uses MLIR for compilation and optimization
-- **PyTorch 2.0** leverages Torch-MLIR for its compilation backend
-- **JAX** uses MLIR (via StableHLO) for its compilation path
+MLIR provides **extensible dialects**, allowing each framework to define its own operations while sharing infrastructure.
+It offers **shared infrastructure** including reusable passes, a type system, and an optimization framework that all dialects can leverage.
+Different dialects can **interoperate**, coexisting in the same program and transforming between each other.
+Finally, MLIR enables **progressive lowering** through a systematic path from high-level to hardware-specific code, where each transformation is explicit and composable.

+Today, the ecosystem has consolidated around MLIR.
+TensorFlow uses MLIR for compilation and optimization.
+PyTorch 2.0 leverages Torch-MLIR for its compilation backend.
+JAX uses MLIR (via StableHLO) for its compilation path.
+Serving frameworks like TensorRT-LLM build on MLIR infrastructure.
 - **Serving frameworks** like TensorRT-LLM build on MLIR infrastructure

 This unification means optimizations and hardware support developed once benefit the entire ecosystem.